Go to the main content

 When Rest Becomes a Symptom Instead of a Cure

-After my husband passed—six years ago now—everyone told me to rest.
+A few years back, I went through a period where the freelance work had dried up, a relationship had just ended, and I'd quietly let go of the indie music blog that had been my creative home for nearly a decade.
+Everyone told me to take a break.
+Recharge.
 And I did.
-Lord, did I rest.
-I rested so thoroughly that I stopped leaving the house some weeks.
-I rested through entire seasons.
+I rested so thoroughly that I stopped leaving my apartment some weeks.
+I rested through entire months.
 I rested until rest itself became the thing I was tired from.

 Rest wasn't fixing anything because rest wasn't the problem.
 The problem was that I had nothing worth getting tired for.